The Third Factor: Genetics, Environment, and Will

 Now the King of Wu was watching from the top of a raised pavilion, and when he saw that his favorite concubines were about to be executed, he was greatly alarmed and hurriedly sent down the following message: “We are now quite satisfied as to our general’s ability to handle troops.
 If we are bereft of these two concubines, our meat and drink will lose their savor.
 It is our wish that they shall not be beheaded.”

 Sun Tzu replied even more patiently: “Having once received His Majesty’s commission to be general of his forces, there are certain commands of His Majesty which, acting in that capacity, I am unable to accept.’
-Accordingly, and immediately, he had the two leaders beheaded and straightaway installed the pair next in order as leaders in their place.
+Accordingly, and immediately, he had the two leaders beheaded and straightway installed the pair next in order as leaders in their place.
 When this had been done the drum was sounded for the drill once more.
 The girls went through all the evolutions, turning to the right or to the left, marching ahead or wheeling about, kneeling or standing, with perfect accuracy and precision, not venturing to utter a sound.

 Then Sun Tzu sent a messenger to the king saying: “Your soldiers, sire, are now properly drilled and disciplined and ready for Your Majesty’s inspection.
 They can be put to any use that their sovereign may desire.
 Bid them go through fire and water and they will not now disobey.”
 But the king replied: “Let our general cease drilling and return to camp.
 As for us, we have no wish to come down and inspect the troops.”
 Thereupon Sun Tzu said calmly: “The king is only fond of words and cannot translate them into deeds.”

 After that the King of Wu saw that Sun Tzu was one who knew how to handle an army, and appointed him general.
-In the west Sun Tzu defeated the Ch’u state and forced his way into Ying, the capital; to the north he put fear into the states of Chi’i and Chin, and spread fame abroad among the feudal princes.
+In the west Sun Tzu defeated the Ch’u State and forced his way into Ying, the capital; to the north, he put fear into the states of Chi’i and Chin, and spread fame abroad among the feudal princes.
 And Sun Tzu shared in the might of the kingdom.

 73. David Ogilvy.
 ‘Rules are for the obedience of fools and the guidance of wise men.’

-Inventory and Margin
+Tony Walker & Co’s Original Inventory and Margin Program

 con•trol n. to verify or regulate by systematic comparison.